telescout/gruntly-website/src/pages/privacy.md

 ## 10. Contact Us

-For any questions, concerns, or feedback regarding this privacy policy, please contact: support@gruntly.com
+For any questions, concerns, or feedback regarding this privacy policy, please contact: support@gruntly.co